caryllfranz/caryllfranz/README.md

 ### About Me

-- Software Analyst at **Accenture**, working with enterprise Java applications and automating SQL reporting workflows with Python.
-- Building **RAG-based AI systems** and ML pipelines — from an AI-powered commuter assistant with an LLM chatbot ([BabAI](https://github.com/caryllfranz/babAI)) to a salary prediction model with SHAP-based interpretability ([DS Salary Predictor](https://github.com/caryllfranz/ds-salary-predictor)).
-- Currently deepening my skills in **LLMs, RAG pipelines, and data engineering** — moving toward AI Engineer / Data Scientist / Data Engineer roles.
+- Software Engineer transitioning into AI/ML and Data Engineering.
+- Focused on building RAG-based AI systems, ML pipelines, and clean data workflows.
-- I like understanding *why* a model or system works, not just shipping it.
+- I like understanding *why* a model or system works, not just shipping it — explainability and clean data pipelines matter as much to me as the end result.

 ---